chinthakat/trading_bot_model5/README.md

   `test_interactive.py` and `summary.py` all refer to
   `btc_graph_generator.BTCGraphGenerator`, which does not exist because that file is empty.
+- Several scripts still carry the original author's absolute Windows paths under `c:\Projects\Model5\`. `TRADE_ANALYSIS/trade_trace_analyzer.py` line 499 uses one as the default for `--trace-file`, so the analyzer must always be given an explicit `--trace-file`. `GRAPH_GEN/trade_analysis_visualizer_fixed.py` hard-codes three more at lines 343, 344 and 355 - its trace file, market CSV and output PNG - with no flags to override them, so that variant has to be edited before it will run.
+Use `trade_analysis_visualizer_clean.py`, which takes the paths as arguments.
 - `TRADE_ANALYSIS/check_rewards.py` and `DATA_GEN/analyze_custom1.py` read
   hard-coded relative paths to CSVs that are not in the repository.
+- `src/data_analyzer.py` and `DATA_GEN/data_analyzer.py` are byte-for-byte
+  identical.
+Only the `DATA_GEN/` copy is referenced by any documentation or tooling; the one in `src/` is an unused duplicate.
 - `src/utils/liquidation_tracker.py` is handed an unsigned `size_btc` with no
   side (`environment.py` lines 1301 and 1339), and its
   `calculate_unrealized_pnl()` applies the long formula `(price - entry) * size`